Chuck Person's Eccojams Vol. 1: Composition

-"A1", which stretches and loops the lyric "Hurry boy, she’s waiting there for you" from Toto's "Africa", serves as the introduction.
+"A1", which stretches and loops the lyric "Hurry boy, she's waiting there for you" from Toto's "Africa", serves as the introduction.
 "A2" uses a phaser effect on "Only Over You".
 "A3" is a pitched-down looped sample of JoJo's "Too Little Too Late", creating "dense, compressed, overdubbed harmonies".
-"A4" samples a lyric from Michael Jackson's "Morphine" expressing horror at someone taking demerol.
-The lyric is warped, creating the impression that the listener is intoxicated, before a flanging effect is eventually applied.
+"A4" samples a lyric from Michael Jackson's "Morphine" expressing horror at someone taking Demerol.
+The lyric is warped, creating the impression that the listener is intoxicated, before flanging is applied.
 "A5", which samples a song by the Byrds, is described by Spectrum Culture as "a creepy little skit so blurred in effects as to be unrecognizable".
 "A6" is taken from Janet Jackson's "Lonely".
-"A7" is taken from Aphrodite's Child's "The Four Horsemen", "injecting a bit of apocalyptic dread".
-"A8", after an R&B loop, ends with a harsh noise, akin to a blizzard.
+"A7" is taken from Aphrodite's Child's "The Four Horsemen", "injecting a bit of apocalyptic dread" from the song's themes and uncertain melody.
+"A8", after an R&B loop, ends with a crescendo of digital noise, akin to a blizzard.
 "B1" has a bleak tone, similar to a twisted dream, before transitioning to an uplifting loop of Kate Bush's voice from "Don't Give Up".
 "B2" is a "drunken, off-key" and slowed-down loop of "Gypsy".
 "B5" samples 2Pac's "Me Against the World".
-The final song, "B7", is a loop of "Woman in Chains" by Tears for Fears that has shimmering effect "approaching and receding" that eventually "overtakes the words" before the song fades out.
+The final song, "B7", is a loop of "Woman in Chains" by Tears for Fears, that has a shimmering effect "approaching and receding", eventually "overtak[ing] the words" before the song fades out.